 Ensemble doors with a Mortise lock configuration feature:

-A16-inch, solid-wood lock block supports and protects the stainless-steel lock cartridge and built-in deadbolt.
-The multi-point latch contains integral triggered-overthrow latch bolts that deeply engage the frame for added panel retention.
+• Solid Wood Lock Block: A 16-inch, solid-wood lock block supports and protects the stainless-steel lock cartridge and built-in deadbolt.
+The multi-point latch contains integral triggered-overthrew latch bolts that deeply engage the frame for added panel retention.

 How long does it take to replace an entry door?